hsduesseldorf/BusinessAnalyticsA/cases/001-earthquake-detector/README.md

 ### Business Analytics A - Use Case
 # 001 - Earth Quake Detector
 ### 1. Use Case Classification
+**Summary**: Realtime detection and visualization of earth quake occurrences in predefined region (map segment) over a certain time.

 **Complexity:**  medium complex use case with focus on the selection and orchestration of various Python packages and the implementation of a frontend to get the job done.